mallory/e2ee/draft-e2ee.md

 : A system provides message confidentiality if only the sender and intended recipient(s) can read the message plaintext, i.e. message sent between participants can only be read by the agreed upon participants in the group and all participants share the identical group member list.

 Integrity
-: A system provides message integrity when it guarantees that messages that have been modified in transit.
-If they have been modified, it must be detected in a reliable way such that a recipient is assured that a message cannot be undetectably modified in any way.
+: A system provides message integrity when it guarantees that messages have not been modified or lost in transit.
+If they have been modified or lost, it must be detected in a reliable way such that a recipient is assured that a message cannot be undetectably modified or lost in any way.

 ### Optional/desirable features